 Mental health.
-A condition we’ve become more aware of nowadays and try to understand better.
-Many have made an effort to be heard.
-But, there are those who are still trying to contend with the stigma that accompanies their admission.
+A condition we’ve become more aware of and try to better understand.
+Many are making an effort to be heard despite the stigma that accompanies their admission.

-I am here to share stories related to anxiety and depression, hoping to keep the flame going for mental health awareness.
+I am here to share others’ inspiring stories in the hope to keep the flame going for mental health awareness.

 “Kate Spade.
 Anthony Bourdain.
 Causes of death: Suicide by hanging.
 Three days apart.
 Unbelievable but true.

 Depression does not discriminate.
-It can affect anyone, whether you are rich and famous or just an ordinary person, like my daughter.
+It can affect anyone, whether you are rich and famous or just an ordinary person, like my child.

 Then it dawned on me.
 I actually did not know what to do!
 Yet, it was happening!
 And to someone like me who least expected it.
 I was caught off-guard and felt like I was thrown into a battle which I was not ready for.
 I was at a loss.
 I got angry!
 What was I supposed to do?